middletemplelibrary/A-Gentlemans-Library/README.md

        rotate="90">

 ##
-This exhibition runs in Middle Temple Library from September 2024.
+This exhibition runs in Middle Temple Library from 3rd October 2024.
 For more information about the Library and what we do, [please click here to visit our website](https://www.middletemple.org.uk/library).